Advanced document representation

 8000.025151059.2 GB86.6%

-Visualisation of Document Embeddings
+Visualisation of document embeddings

-PCA is a statistical technique that finds such orthogonal transformation of our original possibly correlated variables that best preserves the variance in our data, omitting possibly correlated variables and preserving those that represent the most informative viewpoint on the dataset.
+PCA is a statistical technique that finds such an orthogonal transformation of our original possibly correlated variables that best preserves the variance in our data, omitting possibly correlated variables and preserving those that represent the most informative viewpoint on the dataset.

 2D visualisation of 120k Wikipedia pages using PCA + t-SNE